latechwriter/fork-test-repo/how-to-contribute-on-windows.rst

 .. figure:: source/dreamcompute/tutorials/images/contribute-windows/contrib-github-step1.png

 After installation, you will be asked to setup your GitHub client.
-First, enter your user and password for the GitHub website:
+First, enter your user and password for the GitHub website.

 .. figure:: source/dreamcompute/tutorials/images/contribute-windows/contrib-github-step2.png

-The second page wants details about your GitHub name and email address:
+The second page wants details about your GitHub name and email address.

-and the last window wants repositories selected, and it is fine to skip this step.
+The last window wants repositories selected, and it is fine to skip this step.

 Fork and clone the repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~